AdaCore/training_material/style_guide.rst

 Chapters
 ========

-Each chapter will be in it's own RST file in the module folder.
+Each chapter will be in its own RST file in the module folder.

 The chapter name should start with a two digit number indicating its typical order of presentation.
 Sometimes, there are two versions of a